OA-WCVP/paper/README.md

 - Author Contribution
 - Data Availability Statement
 - Conflict of Interest Statement
+- References

-These are concatenated together to form a single markdown file, which is then processed using `pandoc` and `lualatex` to create a PDF output.
+The document compilation process concatenates these together to form a single output.

+### Document compilation

+#### Automated compilation

+A github action compiles the output document when a tag is applied to the repository.
+The PDF version of the article is made available as a build artifact.

+#### Local document compilation

+##### Pre-requisites

+The article text is formatted in `Markdown` and is compiled to an output format (PDF, word etc) using `pandoc`.
+Execution of the compilation process is managed with the build tool `make`.
+Ensure that `make`, `pandoc` and `lualatex` are installed and available from your `PATH`, ie that you can execute the following in a shell:
+- `make -v`
+- `pandoc -v`
+- `lualatex -v`

-### How to run the compilation
+##### How to run the compilation

-TODO
+The article can be compiled into several formats, ie pdf, docx and html.

+- PDF format: `make build/article.pdf` or shorthand `make pdf`
+- docx format: `make build/article.docx` or shorthand `make docx`
+- HTML format: `make build/article.html` or shorthand `make html`
+- All formats: `make all`

-### Cleaning up downloaded and processed files
+##### Cleaning up downloaded and processed files

-TODO
+- `make clean`
+- `make sterilise`

 ## Useful links